Our House is Home

 Sojourner House shall ensure the availability of preferential treatment to pregnant women.
 Priority is given to women as follows: (a) pregnant injection-drug users; (b) pregnant substance users; (c) injection-drug users; and (d) all others.

-If you have a loved one in need of treatment or are a referring social agency, we’ll walk you though the admissions process.
+If you have a loved one in need of treatment or are a referring social agency, we’ll walk you through the admissions process.

 Our mission is to offer compassionate, faith-based recovery services to mothers and their children.